krh1102002/Portfolio-New/README.md

 After running this command, the application will start after some time.

-## Project Contents

-### 1. TiffinWala

-A digital solution for the tiffin service sector, enabling provider scalability and customer interaction.

-### 2. 3D Portfolio

-An interactive 3D portfolio built with Three.js and React Three Fiber, showcasing a unique way to display projects.

-### 3. Incubation Center Website

-A comprehensive platform designed to support startups by providing resources, mentorship, and networking opportunities.

-### 4. Cryptic Conundrum

-An innovative online puzzle game merging language mastery with logical puzzles, providing an engaging user experience.

-### 5. Airbnb Clone

-A productivity app that features a booking system with flexible pricing, optimized user experience, and scalable data management.

-### 6. Old Portfolio

-A classic showcase of previous work, demonstrating skills and past projects.

 ## Conclusion

 Feel free to explore the projects and connect with me through the links provided.
 This portfolio is a reflection of my journey in web development, and I look forward to new opportunities and challenges ahead.